 Heat olive oil over medium heat in a large pot.
-Add diced onion, pepper, carrot, celery and 1/2 teaspoon salt.
-Sweat veggies for about 6 minutes, stirring often.
-Add minced garlic and sauté for 2 minutes.
+Add diced onion, carrot, celery, red pepper flake and 1 teaspoon salt.
+Sweat veggies for about 5 minutes, stirring often.
+Add minced garlic and diced bell pepper, sauté for 4-5 minutes.

-Add lentils, thyme, bay leaves, tomatoes, stock/water, parmesan rind and 2.5 teaspoons salt.
+Add vegetable stock, two cups water, canned tomatoes, lentils, zucchini, thyme, oregano and 2-3 teaspoons salt (to taste).
 Stir to combine.
-Bring to rolling boil.
-Reduce to simmer, partially cover with lid and cook for 40-60 minutes, or until lentils are super soft and flavors have melded.
+Bring to rolling boil, partially covered.
+Immediately reduce to simmer, partially cover with lid and cook for 20 minutes, or until lentils are super soft and flavors have melded.